huangli712/iQIST/docs/src/ch08/general.md

 **(5)** Post-processing

 As usual we use the Python/matplotlib package to visualize the calculated results.
 If you are not familiar with this powerful tool, please visit its official website:`http://matplotlib.org`.
-Here is a sample Python script for plotting the imaginary-time Green's function $$G(\tau)$$, you can modify it to fit your requirements.
+Here is a sample Python script for plotting the imaginary-time Green's function ``G(\tau)``, you can modify it to fit your requirements.

 ```python
 #!/usr/bin/env python